 No. OpenLM will be able to report all your license activity.
 No information will be lost even if your network connection goes down for a few days.

-The SaaS platform provides nearly all the capabilities of the on-premise OpenLM system.
+The cloud platform provides nearly all the capabilities of the on-premise OpenLM system.
 At this stage it does not include LDAP synchronization capabilities, and OpenLM Agent – related capabilities.

-- Setting up the OpenLM SaaS is a breeze.
+- Setting up OpenLM Cloud is a simple.
 A minimal installation of the OpenLM Broker is required on the organization’s license server, and OpenLM will take it from there

 - Maintenance and bug fixes are served automatically